During PhD Phase

 800–1,200 words

-Donec facilisis tortor ut augue lacinia.
-Establish the domain, cite the gap in literature, state research questions, and justify significance to the field.
+Establish the research domain, cite the gap in existing literature, state your research questions clearly, and justify why addressing this gap is significant to the field and to broader scholarly conversation.

 Literature Review